huzaifa786313/Otago-Polytechnic/Special-Topic/Lab2-cloud.md

 We will create an ansible playbook that will pull configuration from our routers that we can use as a backup

-In order to achieve this we first need to create a directory to be used to store the backups of the routers configuration
+In order to achieve this, a directory needs to be created to store the backups of the router’s configuration

 This will create a directory in our home directory
 ```